 The bacterium which causes Stewart’s bacterial wilt overwinters in the guts of some species of adult corn flea beetles.
 Adult beetles feeding on corn seedlings in late spring and early summer can contaminate the feeding wounds with the causal bacterium.
 Flea beetles can continue to spread the bacterium throughout the season by feeding on infected plants and then healthy plants.
 The potential for Stewart’s bacterial wilt to develop on young corn plants is greater after mild winters when higher levels of the corn flea beetle may be present.

-Most field corn hybrids have enough resistance to Stewart's bacterial wilt that additional management is not necessary.
+Most field corn hybrids have enough resistance to Stewart’s bacterial wilt that additional management is not necessary.
+Also, the increased use of insecticide seed treatments on corn appears to have reduced early season corn flea beetle feeding and thus reduced the incidence of Stewart’s bacterial wilt.